 Let’s get started by taking a look at Europe’s Mediterranean coast.
-There are literally hundreds of beaches to pick from here, so narrowing this list down was really difficult.
-We’ll have to write another article to showcase the top 20 beaches on the Mediterranean, but this is as good a place to start as any.
+There are literally hundreds of beaches to pick from here.
+Narrowing this list down was really difficult.
+We’ll have to write another article to showcase the top 20 beaches on the Mediterranean.
+Until then, this is as good a place to start as any.

 The Best Beach in Cyprus – Nissi Beach, Ayia Napa

-Kicking off our list of the best Mediterranean beaches is a 500-meter stretch of white sand situated at the south-eastern tip of the Republic of Cyprus.
+Kicking off our list is a 500-meter stretch of white sand situated at the south-eastern tip of the Republic of Cyprus.
 As one of the most iconic beaches of the island nation, Nissi Beach is popular among tourists and locals alike, so it tends to get quite busy in the warm summer months.

-Those looking to escape the crowds should plan their visit between mid-April and May, or from September to mid-October, when the water is still pleasant, but there aren’t too many people around.
+Those looking to escape the crowds should plan their visit between mid-April and May.
+September to mid-October is also ok.
+The water is still pleasant, but there aren’t too many people around.